Houston: Crime

 Houston's crime rate is one of the top three in Texas and notably higher than the national average.
 Houston's murder rate jumped significantly since 2020.
 In 2021, nearly 500 people were murdered in the city which was almost double the murdered count in 2019.
 Rising gang activity is blamed for the increased crime rates in the city.
 Houston leaders are continually discussing and implementing strategies to combat crime in the city.

 Houston is a significant hub for trafficking of cocaine, cannabis, heroin, MDMA, and methamphetamine due to its size and proximity to major illegal drug exporting nations.

 In the early 1970s, Houston, Pasadena and several coastal towns were the site of the Houston mass murders, which at the time were the deadliest case of serial killing in American history.

 In 1853, the first execution in Houston took place in public at Founder's Cemetery in the Fourth Ward; initially, the cemetery was the execution site, but post-1868 executions took place in the jail facilities.
 In 2023, the city of Houston made enforcement of an anti-food sharing ordinance a priority.
-This has resulted in volunteers receiving over 80 tickets, and a federal lawsuit to be filed against the city of Houston.
+This has resulted in volunteers receiving over 80 tickets, and a federal lawsuit being filed against the city of Houston.